michaelsevilla/pdsw15/docs/sc-rebuttal.md

 The raw performance number are specific to CephFS, but Mantle generalizes the strategies of many systems by supporting the exploration of a wide range of balancing policies on the same storage system.
 The biggest flaw in our paper is not properly contextualizing how Mantle fits into the related work.
 We are not arguing that Mantle is more scalable or better performing than GIGA+.
 Instead, we use Mantle to highlight how locality can improve performance in a distributed file systems.

 Future revisions of the paper will expand on Section 2.4 and Fig. 3, as the success of dynamic subtree partitioning is contingent on whether these factors are true.
-We will also expand on GIGA+ in the related work, becuse it was never our intention to "dismiss" GIGA+, rather, we want to highlight its strategy in comparison to other strategies using Mantle.
+We will also expand on GIGA+ in the related work, because it was never our intention to "dismiss" GIGA+, rather, we want to highlight its strategy in comparison to other strategies using Mantle.
 While it is natural to compare raw performance numbers in an apples-to-apples way, we feel (and not just because GIGA+ outperforms Mantle) that we are attacking an orthogonal issue by providing a system for which we can test the strategies of the systems, rather than the systems themselves.

 ### 3. How does Mantle scale?
 - reviewer 3, 4, 5

 We agree that scalability is important.
 But please keep in mind that many parallel file systems deployed in today's production environments use a metadata service that is still limited to a very small number of nodes (less than 10, often less than 5).
 We found that our balancer in its current state is robust until about 20 nodes, at which point there is increased variability in the client's performance (as reviewer 3 notes) for reasons that we are still investigating.
 In the near term, 20 nodes should provide enough scalability in production environments.
 Our focus in this paper is to explore infrastructures for better understanding of how to balance diverse distributed metadata workloads as they might occur in real production environments (not just file create workloads), and ask the question "for a given workload, is it better (1) to immediately spread load aggressively or (2) to first understand the capacity of MDS nodes before splitting load at the right time under the right conditions?"
 We show how the second option can lead to better performance but at the cost of increased complexity.
-While we do not come up with a solution that is better than state-of-the-art systems optimized for file creates (e.g., GIGA+), we do present a framework that allows users to study the emergent behavior of different strategies, both in research and in the class room.
+While we do not come up with a solution that is better than state-of-the-art systems optimized for file creates (e.g., GIGA+), we do present a framework that allows users to study the emergent behavior of different strategies, both in research and in the classroom.

+A deeper scalability analysis is future work.
+We suspect many interesting problems with the current architure (e.g., the memory pressure with many cold files and the n-way communication model for the MDSs noted by reviewer 4); we are working with the Ceph team now to hammer out some of these early issues.

 ### 1. Can this technique be more sophisticated?
 - reviewer 1, 4, 5